skx/kilua/README.md

 * Input is processed via the `on_key()` function defined in that file.
 * We use a global keymap to link function-keys and lua functions.
 * I've implemented trivial copy/paste support, but without the ability to select and mark "regions" this is ropy at best, and terrible at worst.
 * There is a notion of a MARK.
+A mark can be made by pressing `Ctrl-space`.
+    * The mark will be shown with a white-background.
-A mark can be made by pressing `Ctrl-space`, at that point the area between the cursor and the mark will be highlighted, and can be killed or copied.
+    * The region between the cursor and the mark may be cut via `Ctrl-w`, just like in Emacs.

 The following primitives are exported to lua: